Logo Silver Travellers

 Castillo de Gibralfaro

 The castle houses a small museum including clothing and weapons from the last six centuries.
 You also have a catering establishment there.
-But we think the real highlight of the castle is the view.
-From the castle walls, for instance, you can see the Alcazaba beautifully at your feet.
+Though we think the castle’s real highlight is the view.
+From the castle walls, you can see the Alcazaba beautifully stretching out below.
 But also the rest of the city, including the port and the coastline.
-In addition, from above, you look right into Malaga’s bullring.
+From up there, you can also see right into Malaga’s bullring.

-From the historic centre and the citadel, a sometimes steep path leads up the hill to the castle.
-Count on about 15 to 20 minutes of walking.
-In summer, climb the hill early in the morning.
-This is because it can get quite hot here during the day in the sun.
+From the historic centre and the citadel, a slightly steep path leads up the hill to the castle.
+Count on about 15 to 20 minutes walking.
+In summer, climb the hill early in the morning as it can get quite hot here in the sun during the day.

 Castle